ati-ozgur/course-r-programming/2020/project-2020-todo.md

 In the rows, there should be country names.
 In the column, late orders (mean of country) should be red while on time orders should be green.

-23. Upload your project video presentation to youtube (optionally as hidden).
+23. Upload your project video presentation to youtube (public or optionally as [unlisted](https://support.google.com/youtube/answer/157177?co=GENIE.Platform%3DDesktop&hl=en)).

 24. embed your project video to your markdown document.